Fun with pseudo-elements

 It almost shadow-dom-esque.
 It’s nice not having to know the internals

-of how the element is going to consume the data-
+of how the element is going to consume the data- attribute, one can

 just update the elements’ state and be done.